eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/writerFiltering.rst

 - The DataReader is not using multicast.
 - The DataWriter is filtering for no more DataReaders than the maximum value set on
   |WriterResourceLimitsQos::reader_filters_allocation-api|.
+  - There is a resource-limit policy on |DataWriterQos| that controls the allocation behavior of writer-side filtering resources.
+    Setting a maximum value of 0 disables filter evaluation on the writer side.
+    A maximum value of 32 (the default value) means the writer will perform filter evaluation for up to 32 readers.
   - If the DataWriter is evaluating filters for *writer_resource_limits.reader_filters_allocation.maximum* DataReaders, and a new filtered DataReader is created, then the filter for the newly created DataReader will be evaluated on the reader side.